-Columbia on August 30, 2018, for the purposes of a plan of arrangement ("Arrangement") with Chemesis International Inc. ("Chemesis").
-IMC is currently a private Company.
+IMC International Mining Inc. (the "Company" or "IMC") was incorporated under the laws of British Columbia on August 30, 2018, for the purposes of a plan of arrangement ("Arrangement") with Chemesis International Inc. ("Chemesis").
 IMC's head and principal business address are all located at Suite 2710, 200 Granville Street, Vancouver, British Columbia V6C 1S4.
 IMC's registered and records office address is located at Suite 2200, 885 West Georgia Street, Vancouver, British Columbia V6C 3E8.
+On September 25, 2019, the Company began trading on the CSE market under the symbol IMCX.

-On February 1, 2019, Chemesis International Inc. ("Chemesis") and the Company completed a reorganization transaction by way of a plan of arrangement ("Arrangement") whereby, Chemesis undertook a reorganization and spin-out of various interests in minerals located in the vicinity of the Harcuvar and Harquahala Mountains, Yavapai County, Arizona (the "Bullard Pass Property") to IMC.
+On February 1, 2019, Chemesis and the Company completed a reorganization transaction by way of the Arrangement whereby, Chemesis undertook a reorganization and spin-out of various interests in minerals located in the vicinity of the Harcuvar and Harquahala Mountains, Yavapai County, Arizona (the "Bullard Pass Property") to IMC.

 On February 1, 2019, Chemesis transferred all of the issued and outstanding common shares of its wholly owned subsidiary, Canadian Mining of Arizona Inc. ("CMAI"), to IMC in exchange for 3,246,621 IMC common shares.
 Further, the Company granted 305,000 options at a weighted average exercise price of \$1.02 per option and 229,014 warrants at an exercise price of \$1.00.

-After completion of the arrangement, IMC now owns 100% of CMAI along with the assets of the Bullard Pass Property.
-IMC intends to operate as a gold mineral exploration and development Company and will continue to advance its Bullard Pass Property and seek other mining assets.
+After completion of the Arrangement, IMC now owns 100% of CMAI along with the assets of the Bullard Pass Property.
+IMC intends to operate as a gold mineral exploration and development company and will continue to advance its Bullard Pass Property and seek other mining assets.

-IMC International Mining Inc. (the "Company" or "IMC") was incorporated under the laws of British